General Application FAQ

 I have submitted my FAFSA or CA Dream Act online, when will I receive my Financial Aid?

 The FAFSA and CA Dream Act are just the first step.
 The Financial Aid office should receive your electronic financial aid application from the US Department of Education within a week of your online submission.
-Log on to the CCSF Web4 Portal and check your Financial Aid Status.
+Go to myRAM and log in to the CCSF Web4 Portal and check your Financial Aid Status.
 The Web4 Portal tells you what forms and requirements you need to submit to our office.
 If there are no requirements listed as “Unsatisfied,” then you must confirm with the Financial Aid Office that your file is complete.
 When the file is complete, you can view our Disbursement Schedule to see when you will receive your funds.

 What is the status of my Financial Aid application?

 How to locate the status of your Financial Aid application online: